 Step 4: Look to Give Yourself and Your Marriage Some Grace.

 Some negative attitudes are so habit-forming they become like big ruts that we can easily find ourselves in, 20 years down the road.
 It takes serious effort to change these negative thinking patterns, so give yourself and your partner grace along the way.

 If your attitude change isn’t as quick or as consistent as you’d like, go easy on your spouse and yourself.
 Remember that each new day presents another opportunity to start fresh.
 And each day that you make this effort to improve your attitude brings you closer to the marriage you desire.

 Above all, we hope you’ll pray, reread each point, and ask for truth to be revealed.
 Make up your minds to “adjust and readjust’” —to open your mind to “possibility thinking, elasticity, and resilience” so your marriage can be the best it can be as the Lord teaches you how to love your spouse as He does.

 Steve and Cindy Wright

-Two additional articles that explain a bit more on this topic, which we recommend you read.
-The first is written by Sheila Wray Gregoire, and the second is written by Paul Byerly:
+Below is a link to an article that explain a bit more on this topic, which we recommend you read.
+It is written by Paul Byerly:

 More from Marriage Missions